bneidlinger/RobotWars/RobotWars_app_code.md

 /**
  * Represents a single active game match on the server.
- * Manages the game state, robots, interpreter, collisions, game loop,
+ * Manages the game state, robots (including potential AI dummies),
+ * interpreter, collisions, game loop,
- * broadcasts state to players and spectators, // <-- Added spectator mention
+ * broadcasts state to players and spectators, handles self-destruct requests, // <-- Added self-destruct
  * and notifies the GameManager upon game completion via a callback.
  */
 class GameInstance {